Get exclusive Reading Abbey Gateway access in new art workshops

 Also on the programme are ArtLab workshops exploring history in local primary schools, run by artists and students from the University of Reading.

-Reading International is a £1 million collaboration bringing world class art to Reading, and involves the University of Reading, Reading Borough Council and Arts Council England, with funding from Heritage Lottery Funding.
+Reading International is a £1 million collaboration bringing world class art to Reading, and involves the University of Reading, Reading Borough Council and Arts Council England.

 Previous successful projects include the Inside: artists and Writers in Reading Prison, which saw the prison that held Oscar Wilde host an exhibition and talks in 2016, and a ‘reading in Reading’ project in spring 2018, where artist Ghislaine Leung worked with University of Reading students to create a sculpture presenting materials from Reading’s Toy Library.